Systron010/exxcellent/README.md

 --- Code: ---

-The c++ soruce and header files are saved in ".\exxcellent\exxcellent\*".
+The c++ source and header files are saved in ".\exxcellent\exxcellent\*".
 The "main" function in "exxellent.cpp" creates two Objects: A "WeatherDataClass" and a "FootballDataClass".
 Both classes handle the two below given tasks by searching through the data.
 Both classes inherit variables and funtions from a base class called "DataClass".
 This "DataClass" contains all functions which are needed to read the data from csv-files, save them in a vector, prepare the data for the below given tasks and print them to the console if wanted.